YASH-MOHARIR/Guessmetry/README.md

-## Guessmetry - Geometric Pictionary
+# Guessmetry - Geometric Pictionary

 A fast-paced guessing game built on Reddit's Devvit platform where players decode geometric shape descriptions and race against the clock to identify everyday objects.
+Choose between Classic Mode (match the correct answer) or Consensus Mode (match what the crowd guesses).

+**Play it on Reddit**: Find a Guessmetry post and click "Launch App" to start playing instantly!

+## 🎮 What is Guessmetry?

+Guessmetry is a unique word guessing game that flips traditional Pictionary on its head.
+Instead of seeing drawings, you read descriptions of geometric shapes arranged in specific ways (like "a triangle sitting on top of a square") and race against the clock to guess what object is being described.
+It's a mental visualization challenge that tests your spatial reasoning and creative thinking.

+The game runs directly inside Reddit posts as a native Devvit app, providing a seamless experience without leaving the platform.
+Built with React and powered by Devvit's serverless infrastructure, it combines fast-paced gameplay with Reddit's community features.

+## 🚀 Quick Start

+**🆕 What's New:**
+- **Mode Selection**: Choose between Classic Mode and Consensus Mode from the home screen
+- **Dual Gameplay Styles**: Experience traditional answer-matching or revolutionary crowd-consensus gameplay
+- **Live Consensus Polling**: Real-time updates showing how other players are guessing
+- **Seamless Mode Switching**: Start a new session in either mode with a single click

-**🎮 Quick Summary:**
+**🎯 Quick Summary:**
 - Read geometric descriptions like "a triangle sitting on top of a square"
 - Visualize the shapes in your mind and guess what object they form
+- Choose your gameplay style: Classic Mode or Consensus Mode
-- Race against the clock in three timed phases: Display (5s) → Guess (20s) → Results (10s)
+- Race against the clock in three timed phases: Display (5s) → Guess (20s) → Results (10-15s)
-- Earn points for correct answers (10pts) and close matches (5pts) using smart string similarity
+- **Classic Mode**: Earn points for correct answers (10pts) and close matches (5pts) using smart string similarity
+- **Consensus Mode**: Earn points by matching what other players guess - the crowd determines what's "correct"!
 - Play through 25 unique prompts without repeats in each session
 - Built natively for Reddit - runs directly in posts with no external apps or logins required

-### What is Guessmetry?

-Guessmetry (Geometric Pictionary) is a word guessing game that challenges your spatial reasoning and visualization skills.
-Instead of seeing drawings, you read descriptions of geometric shapes arranged in specific ways (like "a triangle sitting on top of a square") and race against the clock to guess what object is being described.

-The game runs directly inside Reddit posts, providing a seamless native experience without leaving the platform.
-Built with React and powered by Devvit, it combines fast-paced gameplay with Reddit's community features.

-**Current Features (Classic Mode):**
+## 💡 What Makes Guessmetry Innovative?

+Guessmetry stands out from traditional guessing games with several unique innovations:

+### 1. **Reverse Pictionary Concept**
+Instead of drawing pictures, the game describes geometric arrangements, flipping the traditional Pictionary format.
+You must imagine the shapes and deduce what object they form - turning abstract descriptions into concrete objects in your mind.
+For example, "a triangle sitting on top of a square" becomes "house" in your imagination.
+This creates a unique mental visualization challenge that's different from any other game on Reddit.

+### 2. **Dual Gameplay Modes**
+Guessmetry offers two distinct ways to play, each with its own strategic depth:

+- **Classic Mode**: Test your spatial reasoning against pre-defined answers with intelligent fuzzy matching.
+Perfect for solo play and quick sessions.
+- **Consensus Mode**: Think like the crowd and earn points by matching popular opinion rather than a single "correct" answer.
+The community determines what's right - even if it differs from the creator's intent!

+Seamlessly switch between modes from the home screen to experience both gameplay styles.

+### 3. **Intelligent Answer Matching**
+The game uses advanced string similarity algorithms (Levenshtein distance) to recognize close answers (like "hous" for "house" or "bycicle" for "bicycle"), making it forgiving while still challenging.
+You get partial credit (5 points) for being close with a 70%+ similarity threshold!
+The algorithm calculates the minimum number of single-character edits needed to transform one string into another, then converts this to a percentage similarity score.

+### 4. **Reddit-Native Experience**
+Built specifically for Reddit using Devvit Web, the game runs directly in Reddit posts with full integration of Reddit's authentication and community features.
+No external websites, apps, or logins required - just click "Launch App" in the post and start playing right in your feed.
+Your Reddit username is automatically recognized and displayed throughout the game.

+### 5. **Live Crowd-Consensus Innovation** (Consensus Mode)
+Inspired by r/place's voting visualization, Consensus Mode transforms the game from matching a single "correct" answer to earning points by thinking like the crowd.
+If 85% of players say "jellyfish" but the creator intended "house," jellyfish becomes the culturally correct answer.
+Features include:

+- **Live poll visualization** with animated percentage bars showing each guess's popularity
+- **Real-time updates** every 2 seconds as more players join the session
+- **Tiered scoring system** rewarding popular thinking (Majority: 100pts, Common: 50pts, Uncommon: 25pts, Rare: 10pts, Unique: 0pts)
+- **Viral moment detection** when crowd consensus differs significantly from creator's intent
+- **Creator's answer marked** with gold star (⭐) even if unpopular, showing what was intended vs. what the crowd chose

+### 6. **Three-Phase Gameplay Loop**
+Each round follows a carefully timed sequence that creates a perfect rhythm:
+- **Display Phase** (5s): Read and memorize the geometric description
+- **Guess Phase** (20s): Type your answer before time runs out
+- **Results Phase** (10-15s): See if you were right and watch your score update

+This creates a fast-paced rhythm that keeps you engaged without feeling rushed, perfect for quick Reddit browsing sessions.

+### 7. **Session-Based Prompt Management**
+The game tracks which prompts you've seen using Redis sorted sets, ensuring you never encounter the same prompt twice in a session.
+Once you've played all 25 prompts, the session completes gracefully.
+Each session is isolated with a unique ID, and session data expires after 1 hour to prevent memory bloat.

+### 8. **Mobile-First Design**
+Clean, responsive interface optimized for both desktop and mobile Reddit users with Reddit's signature orange (#FF4500) color scheme, smooth CSS animations, and comprehensive accessibility features built in from the ground up (ARIA labels, keyboard navigation, reduced motion support, high contrast colors).

+## ✨ Core Features

+### Game Content
+- **25 unique prompts** across multiple categories:
+  - Everyday objects (house, tree, car, ice cream, etc.)
+  - Animals (cat, turtle, fish)
+  - Reddit-themed (upvote, snoo/Reddit alien)
+  - Abstract concepts (infinity, diamond)

+### Classic Mode Features
 - Traditional gameplay where you match pre-defined correct answers
 - 10 points for exact matches, 5 points for close answers using intelligent string similarity (Levenshtein distance algorithm)
 - Perfect for quick 3-5 minute gameplay sessions
-- Session-based progression - never see the same prompt twice in a session
-- 25 unique prompts across multiple categories (everyday objects, animals, Reddit-themed, abstract)
-- Three-phase gameplay loop: Display (5s) → Guess (20s) → Results (10s)
 - Smart scoring with alternative answer support (e.g., "home" for "house", "bike" for "bicycle")

-**Coming Soon (Consensus Mode):**
+### Consensus Mode Features (In Active Development)
 - Revolutionary crowd-sourced gameplay inspired by r/place's voting visualization
 - Earn points by matching what other players guess, not a "correct" answer
 - Live poll visualization with animated percentage bars showing real-time voting results
-- The community determines what's "correct" - even if it differs from the creator's intent
 - Tiered scoring: 100 points for majority answers (≥50%), 50 for common (20-49%), 25 for uncommon (5-19%), 10 for rare (1-4%), 0 for unique (<1%)
 - Real-time updates every 2 seconds as more players join the session
 - Viral moment detection when crowd consensus differs from creator's intent

-**Core Features:**
-- **25 unique prompts** across multiple categories:
-  - Everyday objects (house, tree, car, ice cream, etc.)
-  - Animals (cat, turtle, fish)
-  - Reddit-themed (upvote, snoo/Reddit alien)
-  - Abstract concepts (infinity, diamond)
-- **Timed gameplay** with three distinct phases per round:
-  - Display Phase: 5 seconds to memorize the geometric description
-  - Guess Phase: 20 seconds to submit your guess
-  - Results Phase: 10 seconds to see results and your score
-- **Smart scoring system** with Levenshtein distance string similarity matching:
-  - 10 points for exact matches (case-insensitive)
-  - 5 points for close matches (70%+ similarity threshold)
-  - 0 points for incorrect answers
-  - Alternative answers accepted (e.g., "home" for "house", "bike" for "bicycle")
+- Creator's answer marked with gold star (⭐) even if unpopular
+- **Status**: Core components built, backend aggregation complete, frontend integration in progress

+### Technical Features
 - **Session-based progression** using Redis sorted sets:
   - Never see the same prompt twice in a session
   - Unique session IDs with 1-hour TTL
   - Automatic prompt reshuffling when all 25 are exhausted
-- **Mobile-responsive design** optimized for both desktop and mobile Reddit users:
+- **Mobile-responsive design** optimized for both desktop and mobile:
   - Single-column layout on mobile (<768px)
-  - Full-width components with appropriate padding
   - Touch targets at least 44x44px
   - Prevents iOS zoom with 16px minimum font size
 - **Full accessibility support**: